steveoc64/petstore/README.md

 Likewise, the full end-to-end test case in `handler/petstore_test.go` provides test coverage for actually spinning up the RPC and REST handlers, so does not need attention if the API expands.

-## Notes on out of scope possibilities with more code generation

-For the purpose of this exersize, I will avoid the use of any additional code generation tools and write the implementations manually.
-I think that is the best way to get a result out in the given timeframe, and demonstrate a good understanding of the basic principles at the same time.

-There is the possibility of further automating this workflow using off the shelf tools.

-Using gRPC + protobuf, we can setup a toolchain that enables changes to the Swagger API spec to apply some automation to both the protobuf definitions and the Go code.

-It is also possible to go the other way, so use protobufs and rpc definitions to describe the project, and then generate swagger / OpenAPI from that.

-There are existing tools such as gnostic https://github.com/googleapis/gnostic

-.. which if configured correctly could enable generation of the both the protobuf definitions, as well as scaffold out the API Go code for both client and server sides of the service directly from the swagger files.

-There is also the https://github.com/nytimes/openapi2proto project, which uses as more direct approach with its own custom parsers.
-Looks promising to use, or possibly as a base to build some custom code generation tooling from.

-Sounds like fun, but is out of scope for this project.

 ## Design Decisions - Data Storage